Market Wagon

-Market Wagon is an online ordering and delivery service for ordering produce, meat, dairy, and prepared foods from local farmers and artisan food producers.
-It was founded in Indianapolis in 2016 and as of 2021 had multiple delivery hubs throughout the midwest and Tennessee.
+Market Wagon is a US-based online ordering and delivery service for ordering produce, meat, dairy, and prepared foods from local farmers and artisan food producers.
+It was founded in Indianapolis in 2016 and as of 2023 had 25 delivery hubs throughout the midwest and Tennessee.
+In 2022 and 2023 it was named to Inc.'s list of fastest growing businesses in the US.

 History

 The company was founded in 2016 as FarmersMarket.com to deliver products from local food producers in Indianapolis to local residences and businesses.
 In 2017 it acquired an Evansville, Indiana business with a similar business model and rebranded as Market Wagon.

-As of March of 2017 they had 100 customers, all in the Central Indiana counties surrounding Indianapolis.
-By April of 2018 they had expanded to cover Northwest Indiana and Southwest Indiana.
+As of March 2017 they had 100 customers, all in the Central Indiana counties surrounding Indianapolis.
+By April 2018 they had expanded to cover Northwest Indiana and Southwest Indiana.
 By October 2018 the company had opened a fifth hub, the first outside Indiana, in Southwest Ohio serving Cincinnati and Dayton and the surrounding counties.
 At that time 23 farmers and artisan producers in Southwest Ohio had signed on.
 By March 2020 it was operating in Illinois, Indiana, Iowa, Michigan, Wisconsin, Minnesota and Ohio.
 During the coronavirus pandemic the app helped farmers navigate disrupted demand for their products.
 By early 2021 it was operating in fourteen states including Tennessee and Georgia.
+By 2023, it was operating 25 hubs throughout the Midwest.

+In 2022 and 2023 Market Wagon was named to Inc.'s list of the fastest-growing businesses in the US.